shannonlabumn/shannonlabumn.github.io/currentmembers.md

 </div>
 </figure>

 Amy is a project and data manager for the Shannon Potato Lab in the Department of Horticulture.
 Formerly a K-12 educator, she earned her B.A. in German Studies (UMN), her M.Ed. in Curriculum and Instruction (UMN) and Educational Technology (BSU) and she continues to pursue learning in computer science and horticulture.
-Amy runs a small alpaca farm in Oak Grove and she enjoys gardening, hunting, horseback riding, and traveling.</p>
+Amy runs a small alpaca farm in Oak Grove, MN and she enjoys gardening, hunting, horseback riding, and traveling.</p>
 <br/>
 <br/>
 <br/>